 In April 2014, the FASB issued Accounting Standards update ("ASU") 2014-08 which changes the criteria for reporting discontinued operations and adds new disclosure requirements for discontinued operations and individually significant components of an entity that are disposed of or classified as held for sale but do not meet the definition of a discontinued operation.
-The updated guidance requires an entity to only classify dispositions as discontinued operations in the financial statements.
+The updated guidance requires an entity to only classify dispositions as discontinued operations due to a major strategic shift or a major effect on an entity's operations in the financial statements.
 This update was effective for the Company commencing with the reporting period beginning January 1, 2015.
 Adoption of these requirements did not have a significant impact on the Company's financial statements.